PetLabCo Logo

 Movement is good for the body because it stimulates the digestive system and helps keep bowel movements regular.
 Ask your veterinarian how much exercise is enough for your dog.
 At the very least, dogs should get one or two walks a day with plenty of time for sniff time so they are encouraged to poop.

-Things like plain, cooked green beans or mashed sweet potatoes serve as natural fiber boosters in dogs.
-Fiber also comes in other forms, such as over-the-counter products, which we will discuss.
+High-fiber, dog-friendly foods like plain, cooked green beans or mashed sweet potatoes can serve as natural fiber boosters in dogs.
+Fiber for dogs also comes in other forms, such as over-the-counter products, which we will discuss.

 Dairy and yogurt may serve as a mild laxative for some dogs.
 Never give a dog dairy products with sugar substitutes like Xylitol.
 Too much dairy can cause diarrhea or belly upset.